-The following is advice for anyone who feels vulnerable were she (or he) to stop.
+The following advice is for anyone who feels vulnerable were she (or he) to stop.
 In many cases there may be several of you in the vehicle or you are confident you can deal with the situation, in which case this advice may not be for you.

 An unmarked police car can stop vehicles, but it must contain a constable who MUST be in uniform in order to carry out the stop.

 If a car flashing for you to pull over or stop is unmarked, unless you are 100% certain it is the police, do not stop.
 Drive steadily to the nearest public place (for example a petrol station where they are open till late, a police station or somewhere there are a lot of people) and then stop.
 If you are in a relatively deserted area, as a last resort, consider looking for a house that is obviously occupied and pull into the driveway.
-(You can always apologise to the householder afterwards.)
+You can always apologise to the householder afterwards.

 Try and signal that you have acknowledged the request to stop and indicate the action you are taking (put your flashers on or signal by pointing from the driver's window etc.).
 Don't drive off at great speed making the police think you are trying to get away.

-Incidentally, if you are suspected of drink/drugs driving none of these actions would invalidate an officer giving you a preliminary screening test as you have only temporarily interrupted your journey and are still driving for the purposes of that law.
+Incidentally, if you are suspected of drink/drugs driving none of these actions would invalidate an officer giving you a preliminary test as you have only temporarily interrupted your journey and are still driving for the purposes of that law.